almostearthling/whenever/README.md

 | `suspended`        | _false_ | if _true_, the condition will not be checked nor the associated tasks executed                                 |
 | `tasks`            | `[]`    | a list of task names that will be executed upon condition verification                                         |

 When `execute_sequence` is set to _false_, the associated tasks are started concurrently in the same instant, and task outcomes are ignored.
 Otherwise a minimal control flow is implemented, allowing the sequence to be interrupted after the first success or failure in task execution.
-Note that it is possible to set both `break_on_success` and `break_on_failure` to _true_[^5].
+Note that it is possible to set both `break_on_success` and `break_on_failure` to _true_.[^5]

 The `type` entry can be one of: `"interval"`, `"time"`, `"idle"`, `"command"`, `"lua"`, `"event"`, and `"dbus"`.
 Any other value is considered a configuration error.

 For conditions that should be periodically checked and whose associated task list has to be run _whenever_ they occur (and not just after the first occurrence), the `recurring` entry can be set to _true_.
 The `suspended` entry can assume a _true_ value for conditions for which the user does not want to remove the configuration but should be (at least temporarily) prevented.

 Another entry is common to several condition types, that is `check_after`: it can be set to the number of seconds that **whenever** has to wait after startup (and after the last check for _recurring_ conditions) for a subsequent check: this is useful for conditions that can run on a more relaxed schedule, or whose check process has a significant cost in terms of resources, or whose associated task sequence might take a long time to finish.
 Simpler conditions and conditions based on time do not accept this entry.

+While a condition check or the execution of an associated task sequence is underway, the condition is marked as _busy_, and while a condition is in this state no further checks are performed.
+The condition is released from its _busy_ state only after all checks and tasks have been performed.
+This is important when long-running checks and tasks are requested, as this flag ensures that checks and tasks for a single long-running and recurring activity cannot overlap.

 Note that all listed tasks must be defined, otherwise an error is raised and **whenever** will not start.